Health service expects ‘busy’ September for Covid-19 testing in schools

 She said that the HSE was already referring schoolchildren for testing and tracking close contacts in schools since they re-opened.

-She said that testing in the 0-14 age group was 40 per cent higher than other age cohorts, but had so far shown a lower positivity rate of around 10 per cent.

-Ms O’Beirne, speaking several days after public transport returned to 100 per cent capacity, said that so far the data indicated that very few close contacts were being recorded from trains, buses and other forms of transport.
+Ms O’Beirne, speaking several days after public transport returned to 100% capacity, said that so far the data indicated that very few close contacts were being recorded from trains, buses and other forms of transport.

 She said that Ireland’s testing capacity was not full and had “a little bit of space”.